 It’s possible that one of the ten things I tried actually worked.
 It’s equally possible that I tried too many things and just one would have done it if I had hung in there long enough.
 Who even knows?

-Dear parents of supercharged children: You are not alone and having a child that is so different from what you expected…isn’t easy.
+Dear parents of high-needs babies and children: You are not alone and having a child that is so different from what you expected…isn’t easy.

 Anxiety and self-doubt.
 Having an intense, persistent child throws parents off their center.
 It’s a shock.
 None of the parenting advice they encounter appears to be talking about their child and doesn’t work at all.
 Parents worry if they have done something to “cause” the intensity.
 “Am I too permissive?”
 “Am I too strict?”
 “Maybe I’m just doing it all wrong.”
 “Do I just suck as a parent?”
 With my own kids, I felt like I was winging it almost 100% of the time.